mkazuyuki/mssql2017/traditional.md

 		1. Install the EXPRESSCLUSTER Server RPM on all server(s) that constitute the cluster by following the procedures below.

-		Note: Log in as root user when installing the EXPRESSCLUSTER Server RPM.
+		**Note**: Log in as root user when installing the EXPRESSCLUSTER Server RPM.

 		2. Mount the installation CD-ROM.